MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 `Upload: /Users/mover/AgentTestData/TestDocuments/picture.jpg`</br>
 `^C`

-## Office 365 FAQ
+## Microsoft 365 FAQ

 ### Will there be unsupported files and characters?

-We automatically process file and folder names to ensure they are accepted by Office 365.
+We automatically process file and folder names to ensure they are accepted by Microsoft 365.

 - Files larger than `15 GB` are not migrated.
 - Files with a size of `0 bytes` (zero-byte files) are not migrated.